Azure-Samples/AzureMITT/README.md

 ## Demo

-A demo app is included to show how to use the project.
+A demo video demonstrates a few of the features.

 To run the demo, follow these steps: